 Spicy Potato Peel Crisps

-- potato peels
+- 1 cup potato peels (from approximately 6 potatoes)

-- 1 tbsp oil
+- 1 tbsp vegetable oil

-- 1 tsp salt
+- 1/2 tsp salt

 We are very passionate about reducing food waste – you might like to read our Five Fun Ways You Can Fight Food Waste next, or even find out what happened when we lived entirely on waste food for a whole month!

 We would love to hear your food waste reduction tips in the comments.

 Thanks for dropping by!